 This is the individual, usually a superintendent or principal, who is officially in charge of all UIL spring meet events - possibly both athletic and academic.
-Is an invitational academic meet the same as a Many districts also appoint a separate director for athletics and for academics.
+Many districts also appoint a separate director for athletics and for academics.
 The academic meet director is responsible for hosting the meet and is often an academic coordinator or coach.